theOtherLuke/nordlynx-router/README.md

 Do not configure a gateway.
 The gateway is configured on WAN through dhcp.

-Test internet connetivity on host.
+Test internet connectivity on host.

 **Step 5:**